JurgenR/aioslsk/docs/source/SOULSEEK.rst

 User removing another user (owner):

-1. Send: :ref:`PrivateRoomRemoveUser` : with room name and user name
+1. Send: :ref:`PrivateRoomRevokeMembership` : with room name and user name
 2. Receive:

-   * :ref:`PrivateRoomRemoveUser` : with room name and user name
+   * :ref:`PrivateRoomRevokeMembership` : with room name and user name
    * Server message: User <user_name> is no longer a member of room <room_name>

 User being removed:

 1. Receive:

-   * :ref:`PrivateRoomRemoved` : with room name
+   * :ref:`PrivateRoomMembershipRevoked` : with room name
-   * :ref:`ChatLeaveRoom` : with room name
+   * :ref:`LeaveRoom` : with room name
    * :ref:`RoomList`

 The owner of the room:

 1. Receive:

-   * :ref:`PrivateRoomRemoveUser` : with room name and user name
+   * :ref:`PrivateRoomRevokeMembership` : with room name and user name
    * Server message: User <user_name> is no longer a member of room <room_name>

 Other members in room: